Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 The Marabou Stork – Africa’s Ugliest Bird – Beauty is not everything

-One of the strange things is that Marabou Stork defecates on its legs and feet giving the legs which are hollow (aids in flight) a whitish color and in Kampala you should avoid parking underneath trees where Marabou Storks are nesting, you just might get it dropped upon as others have here in Kampala.
+One of the strange things is that Marabou Stork defecates on its legs and feet.
+This gives the hollow legs a whitish color.
+In Kampala, you should avoid parking underneath trees where Marabou Storks are nesting.
+Why?
+You just might get it dropped upon as others have here in Kampala.

-When the Marabou Stork flies you can see the incredible wing span as the long legs trail behind, keeping their necks tucked in and they look rather elegant as they use thermal up-drafts to give them the lift that they need – however most Marabou Storks that you will see will not be in flight but standing around – during rainy season in Kampala you can see them flying around light posts attempting to get their fill of Nsenene as grasshoppers are called in Luganda.
+When the Marabou Stork flies, you can see the incredible wingspan as the long legs trail behind, keeping their necks tucked in.
+They look rather elegant as they use thermal up-drafts to give them the lift that they need.
+However, most Marabou Storks that you will see will not be in flight but standing around.
+During the rainy season in Kampala, you can see them flying around light posts attempting to get their fill of Nsenene as grasshoppers are called in Luganda.

-The young hatch during the dry season and the female lays 3 to 5 eggs and both parents are involved in the incubation process and the young hatch after 30 to 50 days.
-The young stay with the parents for up to 4 months and during that time the parents go on the prowl looking for prey that is good for the young ones, including prey with bones for calcium.
+The young hatch during the dry season and the female lays 3 to 5 eggs, and both parents are involved in the incubation process and the young hatch after 30 to 50 days.
+The young stay with the parents for up to 4 months.
+During that time, the parents go on the prowl looking for prey that is good for the young ones, including victims with bones for calcium.

 The Marabou Stork is the Unofficial National Bird of Uganda.
-The Kaloli Bird – aka – Undertaker Bird is truly an ugly bird – some would call him Africa’s ugliest bird – yet wherever you go you will see them.
-One person said that when God created the birds, he took the left over parts and created the Marabou Stork – Africa’s ugliest bird…Keep this in mind – Scavengers like the Marabou Stork are fast disappearing from the African Wild and their presence is badly needed to keep things neat and tidy in the African Bush…The Marabou Stork – the Unofficial National Bird of Uganda needs to be protected – unlike its human counterpart that only takes, the Kaloli Bird actually does a useful function and cleans things up…the undertaker Bird of Uganda.
+The Kaloli Bird – aka – Undertaker Bird is genuinely ugly – some would call him Africa’s ugliest Bird – yet wherever you go, you will see them.
+One person said that when God created the birds, he took the leftover parts and created the Marabou Stork – Africa’s ugliest Bird…Keep this in mind – Scavengers like the Marabou Stork are fast disappearing from the African Wild, and their presence is badly needed to keep things neat and tidy in the African Bush…The Marabou Stork – the Unofficial National Bird of Uganda needs to be protected – unlike its human counterpart that only takes, the Kaloli Bird actually does a useful function and cleans things up…the undertaker Bird of Uganda.